-ARRANGEMENTS FOR DEALING WITH PEER ON PEER ALLEGATIONS (INCLUDING CHILD ON CHILD SEXUAL VIOLENCE AND HARASSMENT)
+ARRANGEMENTS FOR DEALING WITH CHILD ON CHILD ALLEGATIONS (INCLUDING CHILD ON CHILD SEXUAL VIOLENCE AND HARASSMENT)

-Peer-on-peer abuse is abuse by one or more children against another child.
+Child on child abuse is abuse by one or more children against another child.
 It can be standalone or as part of wider abuse and can happen both inside and outside of school, and online.
-It can manifest itself in many ways and can include abuse within intimate partner relationships, bullying (including cyber bullying, prejudice-based and discriminatory bullying), abuse within intimate partner relationships between peers, physical abuse (such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm), initiation/hazing type violence and rituals, upskirting, sexting, consensual and non-consensual sharing of nudes and/or semi-nudes, sexual assault, gender-based issues, sexual behaviours including child on child sexual violence and sexual harassment, causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party.
+It can manifest itself in many ways and can include abuse within intimate partner relationships, bullying (including cyber bullying, prejudice-based and discriminatory bullying), abuse within intimate partner relationships between peers, physical abuse (such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm), initiation/hazing type violence and rituals, upskirting, sexting, consensual and non-consensual sharing of nudes and/or semi-nudes, sexual assault, gender-based issues45, sexual behaviours including child on child sexual violence and sexual harassment, causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party.
+It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.

-These arrangements apply to all reports and concerns of peer-on-peer abuse, whether they have happened in school or outside it, and/or online.
-Abuse that occurs online or outside school should not be downplayed, but treated equally seriously.
+These arrangements apply to all reports and concerns of child on child abuse, whether they have happened in school or outside of it, and/or online.
+Abuse that occurs online or outside of school should not be downplayed and should be treated equally seriously.

 Staff will address inappropriate behaviour (even if it appears to be relatively innocuous) to help prevent problematic, abusive and/or violent behaviour in the future.
-Abusive comments and interactions will never be passed off or dismissed as 'banter' or 'part of growing up'.
+The School takes a zero-tolerance approach and abusive comments and interactions will never be passed off or dismissed as 'banter' or 'part of growing up'.
 Nor will harmful sexual behaviours, including sexual comments, remarks or jokes and online sexual harassment, be dismissed as the same or 'just having a laugh' or 'boys being boys'.
 Staff will also challenge physical behaviours (that are potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras and lifting up skirts.
 Dismissing or tolerating such behaviours risks normalising them.

-The School acknowledges that even if there have been no reported cases of peer-on-peer abuse in relation to pupils within the School, such abuse may still be taking place, but simply not being reported.
+The School acknowledges that even if there have been no reported cases of child on child abuse in relation to pupils within the School, such abuse may still be taking place, but simply not being reported.
 The School will ensure that children are aware of how they can report abuse, and that they are aware of the procedures that the School will follow once a report has been made.
 These procedures will be well promoted and in a format that is easily accessible and easily understood by children.

 The School recognises that a child is likely to disclose an allegation to someone they trust: this could be any member of staff.
 By making such a disclosure the pupil is likely to feel that the member of staff is in a position of trust.
 The School also recognises that children may not find it easy to tell staff about their abuse verbally and that, instead, they may show signs or act in ways they hope adults will notice and react to.
 It is also recognised that an incident may come to a member of staff's attention through a report of a friend, or by overhearing conversations.
-It is therefore important that all staff are clear on the School's policy and procedures with regards to peer-on-peer abuse, and can recognise the indicators and signs of peer-on-peer abuse, and know how to identify it and how to respond to reports.
+It is therefore important that all staff are clear on the School's policy and procedures with regards to child on child abuse, and can recognise the indicators and signs of child on child abuse, and know how to identify it and how to respond to reports.